Explore the breed's characteristics, health, and history — and find trusted breeders

 The Drever is an adaptable dog that does well in both urban and rural environments.
 He is an active dog and needs enough exercise, but he also adapts well to apartment life as long as he gets regular walks and playtime.
 Drevers are generally child-friendly and have a patient nature that makes them get along well with younger children.
 They also tend to get along well with other dogs, but their strong prey drive can be a problem if you have other small pets.

-| Family Friendly Lives for its family — the born family companion. | Ideal family dog |
+Lives for its family — the born family companion.

-| Child Friendly Takes boisterous and affectionate children in its stride. | Patient with children |
+Takes boisterous and affectionate children in its stride.

-| Dog Friendly Actively enjoys the company of other dogs. | Dog-friendly |
+Actively enjoys the company of other dogs.

-| City Friendly City-appropriate with enough exercise and stimulation. | Manageable in cities |
+City-appropriate with enough exercise and stimulation.

-Owning a dog is not only a privilege, but also a responsibility.
-If you want to bring a dog into your life, you must be aware of the commitment that dog ownership entails!!
+Owning a dog is a privilege, but it's also a real responsibility.
+Before you bring one into your life, be honest with yourself about the commitment it takes.!

 Raising a Drever can be a rewarding task.
 They are intelligent and willing to learn, which makes training easier.
 However, they are also independent and can sometimes show strong will.
 It is important to start training early and be consistent.
 A Drever needs a balanced mix of physical and mental stimulation to be happy and balanced.
 They love activities that appeal to their hunting instincts, such as tracking or agility training.
 It is important to ensure that the dog is not "over-busy" and receives sufficient rest breaks.
 When training the Drever, it is important to promote frustration tolerance and impulse control.
 This breed can be impulsive at times, especially when excited or bored.
 Training that utilizes positive reinforcement and patience can help control and channel these behaviors.